-School for International Training (SIT) programs are developed around a framework of the most Critical Global Issues of our time—challenges that transcend borders and touch every human on the planet.
-We have developed this framework so that the next generation of leaders has the expertise and intercultural understanding to engage all identities, perspectives, and cultures with respectful, enduring, and meaningful responses.
+School for International Training (SIT) developed our Critical Global Issues framework as the basis for all of our programming.
+Through this framework, we seek to develop the next generation of leaders with the expertise and intercultural understanding to engage all identities, perspectives, and cultures through respectful, enduring, and meaningful interaction.

 WEBINAR SERIES AGENDA & REGISTRATION BELOW!